ShalmonAnandas/Gui-Youtube-dl/README.md

 ## Installation:
 ### Windows:
-1) Download the Zip from releases
+1) Download the win64.zip from releases
 2) Unzip and run youtube-dl-gui.exe

 ### Linux: